 To put it in plain terms, the crotchless style of underwear is designed for easy and immediate access to a woman’s private area.
 It doesn’t do a great job of protecting the goodies, though, so don’t be quick to make them your everyday panty of choice.

-12. High Waisted Briefs
+12. High Waisted Underwear

 13. High Cut Briefs